 One family in Tamarac has been undergoing an amazing family journey due to their son being diagnosed with autism at an early age.
-Donald and Marty Kelley, who spend summers in Maine and winters in Florida along with their children Philip 12, Kenneth 9, and Caroline-Grace 4, have undergone such inconceivable challenges with their autistic son Kenneth, that few families could survive intact.
+Donald and Marty Kelley, who spend summers in Maine and winters in Florida, and their children Philip 12, Kenneth 9, and Caroline-Grace 4, have undergone such inconceivable challenges autistic son Kenneth that few families could survive intact.

-At the age of six, Kenneth had the vocabulary of a four-year old.
+At the age of six, Kenneth had the vocabulary of a four-year-old.
 He could talk, but it was difficult for strangers to understand him.
-According to his mom Marty, he was aggressive, loud and obnoxious.
+According to his mom Marty, he was aggressive, loud, and obnoxious.
 “Kenneth would scream very loudly and would scream from morning until night, thinking it was funny and enjoying it.
 When we would respond negatively, he would scream even louder.”
-Kenneth would also demand attention, jump on furniture, throw things, crawl on the floor, get under furniture, get under the seats on the school bus and would take off his clothes.
-“It was very hard to dress him because he screamed so loud.
-This was so painful that my husband and I had headaches everyday from his screaming.
+Kenneth would also demand attention, jump on furniture, throw things, crawl on the floor, get under furniture, get under the seats on the school bus, and take off his clothes.
+“It was tough to dress him because he screamed so loud.
+This was so painful that my husband and I had headaches every day from his screaming.
 We also had to wrestle him to get him dressed and chase him throughout dressing him, as he bolted out the door every 5-10 seconds.”
-During this time, Ken was unable to potty train which added more challenges for the Kelley’s.
+During this time, Ken was unable to potty train, which added more challenges for Kelley.

-It was around this time that Kenneth started receiving treatments in a Mild Hyperbaric Oxygen Chamber, after the Kelley’s bought one for the house and received training on it.
-“Ken could not really talk before the treatments nor could he write.
+Around this time, Kenneth started receiving treatments in a Mild Hyperbaric Oxygen Chamber after the Kelley’s bought one for the house and received training on it.
+“Ken could not really talk before the treatments, nor could he write.
 This treatment really calms his temper,” says Marty.
 “When we started with the Hyperbaric Oxygen Chamber, the screaming would get less and less to only 1 1/2 hours in the morning, then again for 1 1/2 hours at night.”

-“Adult stem cells (the one Ken had) differ from embryonic stem cells in the way that they will go into the body and have the potential to become any type of cell,” said Marty.
+“Adult stem cells (the one Ken had) differ from embryonic stem cells in the way that they will go into the body and have the potential to become any cell,” said Marty.
 “They will seek out areas of damage and heal those.
-Adult stem cells will grow for a period of time, and then stop growing at around six months.
-This may cause the patient to plateau and then you may want to have another treatment depending on how far the last one took you.”
+Adult stem cells will grow for a period of time and then stop growing at around six months.
+This may cause the patient to plateau, and then you may want to have another treatment depending on how far the last one took you.”

 Just a year ago, 9-year-old Kenneth couldn’t read, but after receiving stem cell therapy, his parents say he reads all the time.
 “It’s amazing,” says Marty, “he was nowhere near that even in December.
 He just started a little bit a month ago.
 He picked up the books and started reading.
 This is all from stem cells,” says Marty.
-Also, nine months after his first infusion, Kenneth became fully potty trained which although embarrassing for her to mention, this is an incredible achievement, and another successful result of the stem cell infusion.
+Also, nine months after his first infusion, Kenneth became fully potty trained, which, although embarrassing for her to mention, is an incredible achievement and another successful result of the stem cell infusion.

 Kenneth was the first child in Maine and one of less than 100 children nationwide to receive stem cells as a treatment for autism.

-Kenneth is now in 4th grade now and his gains have been remarkable.
-“Now, we are almost a year after infusion number 2 and Ken’s teacher says if it wasn’t for his speech, he could be on the level of the children around him.
+Kenneth is now in 4th grade, and his gains have been remarkable.
+“Now, we are almost a year after infusion number 2, and Ken’s teacher says if it wasn’t for his speech, he could be on the level of the children around him.
 He is maybe a year behind in reading and maybe 2 years behind in math,” says Marty.

-“As I look back through the years we have suffered with autism I am reminded how we, like many other parents, were left with no hope.
-We prayed to God for a miracle and felt that if he wanted our son better, he would just do it.
-It took us years of waiting, but eventually we did come across Mild Hyperbaric Oxygen Therapy and Adult Stem Cells.
+“As I look back through the years, we have suffered from autism; I am reminded how we, like many other parents, were left with no hope.
+We prayed to God for a miracle and felt that he would just do it if he wanted our son better.
+It took us years of waiting, but eventually, we did come across Mild Hyperbaric Oxygen Therapy and Adult Stem Cells.
 These treatments have saved our son.
 This may be the miracle we were praying for.”

 Marty tells other parents in her situation, “Please research everything you can for your child and never stop fighting.
-Maybe there is a miracle, you just have to make it happen!”
+Maybe there is a miracle; you have to make it happen!”

 The Kelley’s will be going back to Costa Rica for another stem cell treatment soon.